Data request managememt

 The DAU is the hub of all communications with Researchers.
 Specialist Data Access Unit staff coordinate and facilitate the various stages of the data access process from initial inquiries and application planning, completion and submission, through to data preparation and delivery.
 When a Data Access Request (DAR) application is submitted to the Data Provider for approval, you can be confident that the application is complete and that you will not be wasting time assessing partial applications.

 - Providing information and coordination support to applicants preparing DARs, such as guidance on data sets, years, fields, and development of the study population definition.

 - Undertaking preliminary review of DARs to ensure applications include all required documentation and information (e.g., that the ethics review is current and relevant to the research project, that investigators are consistently identified, etc.).

-- Forwarding Data Access Requests to the relevant Data Provider(s) for full review and approval.
+- Sending Data Access Requests to the relevant Data Provider(s) for full review and approval.

 - Confirming research team composition and ensuring all have completed confidentiality undertakings, privacy training and appropriate agreements.

 - Comprehensive tracking services including pertinent dates, approvals, project status and the provision of standard and real-time reporting to support Data Providers throughout the application process.